SMSPIRITUALITY—MEDIA

 Life

-Born on 18 February 1836 in Kamarpukur, a village in the Hooghly district of Bengal, into a poor Brahmin family of Vaiṣṇava persuasion.
-His father died when he was seven; the boy showed early signs of what later devotional biography would gloss as bhāva — states of absorption — and what nineteenth-century medicine would have called fits.
-His elder brother Ramkumar was appointed priest at the newly built Dakshineswar Kālī temple north of Calcutta in 1855; Gadadhar followed and inherited the priestly office on his brother's death in 1856.
-The next twelve years at Dakshineswar are the formative period of the figure.
-He served the image of Kālī with an intensity that scandalised the temple's wealthy founder Rani Rashmoni's family — feeding the goddess flowers and rice as if she were a living mother, reciting hymns through the night, lying on the temple floor weeping for her darśan — and the family eventually relented as the boy's reputation for unforced sanctity spread.
-He married Sāradā Devī in 1859 (she was five, he twenty-three; the marriage was customary in the period and the relationship became formally devotional rather than physical when she joined him as an adult at Dakshineswar in 1872).
-Vivekananda and the other disciples gathered around him through the 1870s and early 1880s.
+Sri Ramakrishna was born on 18 February 1836 in Kamarpukur, a village in Bengal's Hooghly district, into a poor Brahmin family with Vaiṣṇava roots.
+His father died when he was seven.
+From an early age he entered states of absorption that devotional biographers called bhāva and contemporary doctors called fits.
+His elder brother Ramkumar became priest at the newly built Dakshineswar Kālī temple north of Calcutta in 1855, and Gadadhar followed, inheriting the priestly post on his brother's death in 1856.
+The next twelve years at Dakshineswar shaped the figure.
+He served the image of Kālī with an intensity that alarmed the temple's wealthy founder Rani Rashmoni's family.
+He fed the goddess flowers and rice as if she were a living mother, recited hymns through the night, and lay on the temple floor weeping for her darśan.
+The family relented as his reputation for sanctity spread.
+He married Sāradā Devī in 1859, when she was five and he twenty-three.
+The marriage was customary in the period.
+The relationship became formally devotional rather than physical when she joined him at Dakshineswar as an adult in 1872.
+His disciples gathered around him through the 1870s and early 1880s.
 He died of throat cancer on 16 August 1886.

 The experiments with religions

-What distinguished Ramakrishna from other nineteenth-century Bengali devotional figures was a sequence — undertaken between 1861 and 1872 — in which he submitted himself to instruction in the major contemplative paths available within and outside his own Hindu inheritance and reported reaching, in each, what the lineage in question described as its goal.
-Bhairavi Brahmani, an itinerant Tantric, instructed him for several years in the disciplines of Tantra; the Vedāntic renunciate Tota Puri spent nearly a year with him at Dakshineswar and gave him the sannyāsa initiation that opened the recognition the Advaita tradition calls nirvikalpa samādhi — the absorption in Brahman without distinction.
-Under a Muslim teacher he called Govinda Roy he undertook the practice of Islam — wearing the dress, reciting the namāz, abstaining from temple offerings — for several days; in 1874 he had a vision of Christ and reported the same direct recognition through that doorway.
-The body of teaching transmitted to his disciples after these experiments was that the contemplative traditions, however differently their doctrines describe the goal, point at one reality through different grammars.
-The doctrine became the foundation for what the twentieth century would call perennialism; the perennial philosophy entry maps the wider reception of the same claim.
+What set Ramakrishna apart from other Bengali devotional figures was a series of experiments he conducted between 1861 and 1872.
+He submitted himself to instruction in the major contemplative paths available to him, within and outside his Hindu inheritance, and reported reaching the goal each described.
+Bhairavi Brahmani, an itinerant Tantric teacher, guided him in the disciplines of Tantra for several years.
+The Vedāntic renunciate Tota Puri stayed nearly a year at Dakshineswar and gave him the sannyāsa initiation, opening what the Advaita tradition calls nirvikalpa samādhi, absorption in Brahman without any distinction.
+Under a Muslim teacher he called Govinda Roy, he took up the practice of Islam for several days, wearing the dress and reciting the namāz, abstaining from temple offerings.
+In 1874 he had a vision of Christ and reported the same direct recognition through that path.
+The teaching he then gave his disciples was that the contemplative traditions, however different in doctrine, point at one reality through different grammars.
+This became the foundation for what the twentieth century would call perennialism.
+The perennial philosophy entry traces that wider reception.

 The transmission